Sydney-Informatics-Hub/SIH-Raijin-Trinity/README.md

 __trinity_phases.sh__ runs trinity in 5 phases.
 Each phase is launched as an independant pbs script.
 This enhances compute efficiency by requesting only what is required for each part of the workflow (vanilla trinity requires [different amounts of compute resources throughout the entire workflow](http://trinityrnaseq.github.io/performance/cpu.html))

-all of the above scripts in sequence - this is the only script that you should have to run (unless there is a failure part-way through).
-There are five pbs scripts included in this pipeline (and everything can be run sequentially using **trinity_phases.sh**):

 1. trinity_1.pbs: This script performs k-mer counting with Jellyfish and is relatively fast.
 Stop before Inchworm step.

 2. trinity_2.pbs: Perform inchworm, stop before Chrysalis step.